History of Rockville, Maryland

 Mid-20th Century: Suburban Boom and Incorporation

-• City incorporation: In 1860, Rockville was officially incorporated, allowing it to govern itself as a city.
-However, the city saw its most dramatic growth in the post-war period of the 1950s and 1960s, when suburban sprawl took hold in Montgomery County.
-During the Cold War, the development of federal agencies and contractors in the Washington, D.C., region also contributed to Rockville’s rapid expansion.
+• City incorporation: Rockville was officially incorporated in 1860, allowing it to govern itself as a city.
+The post-war period of the 1950s and 1960s saw the city’s most dramatic growth as suburban sprawl took hold in Montgomery County [9].

 Late 20th Century and Today: A Thriving Suburb

-• Growth as a commercial hub: As the region grew, Rockville became a center for commerce and government, with many businesses, shopping malls, and government offices established in the area.
-The Rockville Town Center was revitalized, becoming a focal point for dining, retail, and cultural activities.
+• Growth as a commercial hub: Rockville evolved into a center for commerce and government, with many businesses, shopping malls, and government offices established in the area [10].

 Get the latest updates through our newsletter